jakezhaojb/ARAE/README.md

 ## File structure
 * lang: ARAE for language generation, on both 1B word benchmark and SNLI
-* yelp: ARAE for yelp style transfer
+* yelp: ARAE for language style transfer
 * mnist (in Torch): ARAE for discretized MNIST